 If you are someone who has wide feet, I’m sure you are painfully aware of how hard it is to find a pair of shoes in your size that fits comfortably.
-Even as someone who doesn’t have wide feet, I’m all too familiar with the troubles of trying on shoe after shoe that leave your feet feeling cramped and stuffy.
-Or that bit into the sides of your feet and leave blisters on the back of your heels.
-At worst, ill-fitting shoes can cause long-term problems in your back, legs, and feet.
+If shoes are too tight, they can be more than uncomfortable, they can cause blisters and calluses.
+At worst, ill-fitting shoes can also lead to long-term problems in your back, legs, and feet.

-The classic shoe was created in 1925 and has remained a timelessly, classy wardrobe staple ever since.
+The classic shoe was created in 1925 and has remained a timelessly classy wardrobe staple ever since.
 They add an understated tastefulness to any outfit.
 It doesn’t hurt that the sneakers can be paired with almost anything—from pants to sundresses.
 Each pair has a natural rubber sole to keep your feet supported, whether you’re traipsing around on your next city adventure or need a reliable walking shoe for work.
-There is a men’s version as well.

 The wrong pair of running shoes will do you more harm than good in the long run.
 Dr. Lee recommends the brand Altras. “[The brand’s shoes] are actually shaped like your foot so they accommodate a wide footwell,” she says If you’re looking for a shoe suitable for running, the Escalante 2.5 is a good place to start.
 The shoes offer more room for your feet than most.

 Unlike the traditional running shoe (which typically has a pointed toe box), Altras’ FootShape toe box is designed to accommodate the natural shape of your feet so your toes can spread out naturally.
 The sole has responsive cushioning throughout the sole while the body of the shoes is made of a breathable, sock-like knit fabric for optimal comfort.